-- Scalability: Making sure there is a network in place to properly support rapid growth, where security and quality control are not compromised should your organisation grow overnight or shift rapidly to a fully remote model.
+- Scalability: Make sure there is a network in place to properly support rapid growth of a hybrid workforce, where security and quality control are not compromised should your organisation grow overnight or shift rapidly to a fully remote model.

 - Savings: Like a well-oiled machine, the more efficient your document workflow and MPS is, the healthier your bottom line will be.
 There is money to be saved by implementing efficient systems.
 Do you know the real costs associated with running your IT equipment?

-- Sustainability: Whether you’re a socially ‘conscious’ company or not, running more efficient systems and infrastructure has the added bonus of being better for our environment, as well as the bottom line.
+- Sustainability: Whether you’re a socially conscious company or not, running more efficient systems and infrastructure has the added bonus of being better for our environment, as well as the bottom line.
 This comes mainly through sophistication and technologies that support energy consumption and recyclables.

 - Service: A renown provider who can ensure a reliable MPS is integral to ensuring you get the service you need to work with you as you expand and adopt new ways of working.

-- Security: Protecting data is paramount and a good MPS solution can not only identify security risks, it can enhance security to ensure your data and information is protected as your business scales.
+- Security: Protecting data is paramount and a good MPS solution can not only identify security risks, but it can also enhance security to ensure your data and information is protected as your business grows.

 Think it might be time to look at your IT infrastructure?
-Take the first step by getting an onsite audit done to discover where your inefficiencies are.
+Take the first step by getting an onsite audit completed to discover where your inefficiencies are.

 Or learn more about the hardware and software you need to implement an effective hybrid workplace strategy by downloading our free Smarter Workplaces Guide: Driving business transformation and resilience with hybrid work environments.